ExaWorks/psij-python/docs/getting_started.rst

 depending on how busy the target machine is.
 Once the Job is started, its executable is launched and runs to completion.

-In PSI/J, a job is submitted by `JobExecutor.submit(Job)` which permanently binds the Job to that executor and submits it to the underlying resource manager.
+In PSI/J, a job is submitted by :meth:`JobExecutor.submit(Job)
+<psij.job_executor.JobExecutor.submit>` which permanently binds the Job to that
+executor and submits it to the underlying resource manager.

 Basic Usage